amaitou/Minitalk/README.md

 - [PIPES](https://www.ibm.com/docs/en/aix/7.1?topic=io-working-pipes)
 - [Signal](https://www.geeksforgeeks.org/signals-c-language/)

-This project limites you to use only signals to set up this communication between these two processes (`client` & `server`) by sending a message from the `client` to the server according to that last's process id.
+This project limits you to use only signals to set up this communication between these two processes (`client` & `server`) by sending a message from the `client` to the server according to that last's process id.

-> Your are allowed to use only these two signals **SIGUSR1** and **SIGUSR2**
+> You are allowed to use only these two signals **SIGUSR1** and **SIGUSR2**

 ---